moorepants/learn-multibody-dynamics/introduction.rst

 - Nikhil Pappu, 2018
 - Sudeep Sidhu, 2020
 - Abhinav Kamath, 2020
+- Timo Stienstra, 2022

-This is of course built on top of SymPy, whose `1000+ contributors`_ have also greatly helped SymPy Mechanics be what it is.
-Furthermore, the software lies on the top of a large ecosystem of open source software written by thousands and thousands of contributors who we owe so much to.
+SymPy Mechanics is built on top of SymPy, whose `1000+ contributors`_ have also greatly helped SymPy Mechanics be what it is.
+Furthermore, the software sits on the top of a large ecosystem of open source software written by thousands and thousands of contributors who we owe for the solid foundation.

 .. _1000+ contributors: https://github.com/sympy/sympy/blob/master/AUTHORS

 For this text, Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting the first version.
 Arthur Ryman also contributed numerous edits to the first version.
+Wouter Wolfslag contributed sections and chapters to the second version and also reviewed the text updates.
 Their feedback has helped improve the text in many ways.
+We also thank the students of TU Delft's Multibody Dynamics course who test the materials while learning.

 Tools Behind the Book
 =====================